Samaralimads/technical-test-2/README.md

 ## Finally

 Send us the project and answer to those simple questions :
 - What bugs did you find ?
 How did you solve these and why ?
+#### Bugs:
+password visible
+can't change user's name
+"Update" button not working
+when clicked: project not displayed

 - Which feature did you develop and why ?
+#### Feature: User Profile Picture

+Profile pictures help users to recognize each other more easily, especially in social or community-driven platforms.

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?
+It was very nice to see how the project was organized (edit, index, list, view, etc..) it was a bit different to what i did at school, so it took me a minute do get the logic but after it was way easier to find what i was looking for when trying to fix a bug.